-Tips & Tricks: If you don't want to use any toys, try crumpling up some foil to look a little like a car or some buildings.
-Then place them around your landscape.

-- 4) Use spices or other colored powders (such as cocoa or drink mix) from your kitchen to represent contaminates or trash left behind by the homes and businesses.
-You could sprinkle a little cinnamon near a home to represent the pet waste someone didn't pick up.
-Or put a little Italian seasoning near the school, which could be the remains of a lunch someone forgot to throw away. - 5) Kitchen liquids can represent liquid contaminates.
-You just need a tiny bit - only a drop or two of each liquid will work great.
-Try adding a small pool of soy sauce near the car to represent leaky oil and a drop of green food coloring near the farm to represent the extra fertilizer the farmer used to grow the crops.
+- 3) Now pretend lots of people live inside your model.
+Crumple up some foil to look a little like a car or some buildings.
+Then place these around the landscapes to represent where people live and play.
+Where are the roads for the cars?
+Where is the school in this town?
+And where are the houses? - 4) Use powdered chocolate to represent contaminates or trash left behind by the homes and businesses, such as pet waste someone didn't pick up or the remains of a lunch someone forgot to throw away at school. - 5) Food coloring can represent liquid contaminates.
+You just need a tiny bit - only a drop or two of a color will work great.
+Try adding a little yellow near the car to represent leaky oil and a drop of green food coloring near a home to represent the extra fertilizer the gardeners used.
+What other contaminates might be found in your town? - 6) Now pretend a giant rain cloud makes its way to the town.
+Use a spray bottle to represent the rain coming down.